FStarLang/fstar-vscode-assistant/DESIGN.md

 ## Workflow

-* The editor starts the client on an initialization event
+* The editor starts the extension on an initialization event

-* The client launches a language server, implemented in server.ts, executing on the nodejs server runtime.
+* The extension launches a language server, implemented in server.ts, executing on the nodejs server runtime.
-  The client and server interact using Language Server Protocol (LSP).
+  The extension and server interact using Language Server Protocol (LSP).

-* For each F* document opened by the editor, the server launches multiple fstar.exe processes.
+* For each F* document opened by the editor, the LSP server launches multiple fstar.exe processes.
   F* implements its own IDE protocol, designed first for use by F*'s emacs mode, fstar-mode.el.
   We reuse that protocol to communicate between server.ts and fstar.exe, communicating using JSON-formatted IDE messages over stdin/stdout.